watercourse-cc/watercourse/_includes/welcome.md

 </section>

 We operate from a fundamental belief in the power of relationship in life and in healing.
-Our approach relies on collaboration in which each person matters and in which each peron's abilities, sense of self, and life experiences are valued and utilized.
+Our approach relies on collaboration in which each person's abilities, sense of self, and life experiences are valued and utilized.

 <!-- Begin MailChimp Signup Form -->